rem137/IA_Manager/README.md

-If an OpenAI API key is available via the `OPENAI_API_KEY` environment variable (or `Assistant_Token` for backward compatibility), you can chat with the beta Assistant API to control the CLI.
+If an OpenAI API key is available via the `OPENAI_API_KEY` environment variable (or `Assistant_Token` for backward compatibility), you can chat with the beta Assistant API to control the CLI. `Assistant_Token` can also hold a published assistant ID (value starting with `asst_`).
+In that case the existing assistant is used instead of creating one.
 Run:

 ```
 python -m ia_manager assistant